-There are a number of different embedded databases that you can use with Delphi and C++Builder.
-InterBase ToGo and IBLite are two embedded databases offered by Embarcadero.
-SQLite is an embedded SQL database engine developed by the SQLite Consortium.
-And finally there is TFDMemTable which can save and load data from binary, XML, JSON and query through it’s LocalSQL property.
-Each embedded database has it’s own strengths and you can quickly deploy any of these solutions with your apps.
+There are numerous embedded databases that can be used with Delphi and C++Builder.
+Embarcadero provides two embedded databases: InterBase ToGo and IBLite.
+The SQLite Consortium created SQLite, an embedded SQL database engine.
+Finally, there’s TFDMemTable, which can save and load data from binary, XML, and JSON files, as well as query them via its LocalSQL property.
+Each embedded database has its own set of advantages, and you can quickly integrate any of these solutions into your apps.

-InterBase ToGo has encryption support on Android, IOS, OSX, and Windows.
-It also has no limit on the size of it’s database file or the number of transactions per connection.
-InterBase ToGo has a unique Change Views feature which uses InterBase multigenerational architecture to capture the changes to data.
-This has no performance overhead on existing transactions because it maintains a consistent view of changed data observable by other transactions.
-The Change Views mechanism is not dependent on its own underlying data but is based on data already stored for existing base tables or views derived from base tables.
-Additionally, InterBase ToGo has a lighter version with a slimmer set of features called IBLite which comes with a free unlimited deployment license.
+InterBase ToGo supports encryption on Android, iOS, OSX, and Windows.
+It also has no restrictions on the size of its database file or the number of transactions allowed per connection.
+InterBase ToGo has a unique Change Views feature that captures data changes using InterBase’s multigenerational architecture.
+This has no performance impact on existing transactions because it keeps a consistent view of changed data that other transactions can see.
+The Change Views mechanism does not require its own underlying data and instead relies on data already stored for existing base tables or views derived from base tables.
+InterBase ToGo also has a lighter version with fewer features called IBLite, which comes with a free unlimited deployment license.

 TFDMemTable is a FireDAC based in memory table.
 It has a SaveToFile functionality to save dataset data to an external file for later use.
 It can also use it’s LoadFromFile method to populate the dataset with data stored in an external file (that you may have saved previously).
 The data is not moved to a database, it is just loaded into a dataset in-memory storage.
 You can use both methods with three different file format: binary, XML and JSON.
 You could for example prototype your app on Win32 and load up data into TFDMemTable.
 You could then save the data out to one of the three file formats and then deploy the file with your app to Android, IOS, OSX, or Windows.
 Lastly you could load up the file at runtime into TFDMemTable and query against the data using the LocalSQL property.